nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-parameters.md

 ## Parameter Recap

+Let us take a look back at parameters to refresh our memory.

+#### BJLSDK (Before Java Language SDK)

-Let us take a lok back at parameters to refresh our memory.
-Pre CTP 2.5, (and the Java Language SDK), you declared parameters as class variables with the same name as the SQL parameters but without the `@`.
-The Java C++ language extension then populated the values from the input.
-We declare the parameters like so:
+Before the introduction of the Java Language SDK, (before CTP 2.5), you called into a method specified in the `@script` variable of the `sp_execute_external_script`, (SPEES), procedure.
+You defined the parameters you wanted to send to the Java code as class variables with the same name as the SQL parameters but without the `@`:

 ```sql
 DECLARE @p1 int = 21;